 Combine those messages with the toxic idea that only white women are beautiful (so it’s my skin color that’s wrong, not the limited selection of foundation colors), and you can understand how damaging the beauty industry is for women of color.

-These examples show how the beauty industry says that beauty means whiteness – and why it matters.
+The following ten examples show how the beauty industry says that beauty means whiteness and why that matters.

-1. The Women Who Represent ‘Beauty’ Are Almost Exclusively White
+1. The “Beautiful” Women Are Almost Exclusively White

 The easiest way to confirm society’s belief in whiteness as beauty is to look at the most common images presented as “beautiful women.”

-Models of color even report that at photo shoots and runway shows, makeup artists aren’t trained or equipped to work on their skin.
+Models of color even report that at photo shoots and runway shows, makeup artists aren’t trained or equipped to work with their skin.

 People in the industry just assume that creating an image of beauty means working with white women.

 This has a discouraging impact on women and girls of color.
 Photo after photo of a standard of beauty that looks nothing like us tells us that beauty is unattainable, because we’ll never be white.

 2. For Women of Color, Lighter Skin Means More Beauty

 The absence of women of color in images of beauty is even more disturbing when you realize that when the industry does advertise to women of color, it often includes telling us we should have lighter skin.